g1eb/angular-theme-selector/README.md

 This directive is designed to provide a graphical interface for selection of available themes.

-Themes can be substituted by content of any other type.
+Images are used in the demo but that can be substituted by content of any other type.

 ## Demo
 Click <a href="https://rawgit.com/g1eb/angular-theme-selector/master/" target="_blank">here</a> for a live demo.